 Personal protective equipment has to be worn during the assembly work.
 The snap hook on the personal protective equipment may only be attached at the approved anchorage points (see section 4.4.2).

-Firstly, the entire façade scaffolding, including side protection components, has to be erected and anchored up to the 3rd scaffolding level to a height of approx. 6.20 m. anchored up to the third level i.e. to a height of approx. 6.20 m.
+Firstly, the entire façade scaffolding, including side protection components, has to be erected and anchored up to the 3rd scaffolding level to a height of approx. 6.20 m.

 Then, the protective roof has to be fitted.